-When the agent is installed, Deep Security Agent can protect its services, installation directories and status from any modification, including shutdown from the self-protection setting.
+By default, if anti-malware functionality is installed, Deep Security Agent can protect its services, installation directories and status from any modification, including shutdown from the self-protection setting.

 If this setting is turned on, enable and set a password for the local override setting by going to Policy/Computer > Settings > Agent Self Protection .